goksanisil23/lazy_minimal_robotics/KalmanFilter/Readme.md

 Kalman Filter estimates the states of a system (or process) that can be described by linear system equations.
 It's a resursive least-squares estimation that allows to combine information from motion (process) model with sensor measurements.

 It can be used to estimate both the unmeasurable or the measurable but noisy states of the system.
+The filter is said to be optimal under **additive Gaussian** process and measurement noises, for a **linear system**.

 - P = state error covariance: Encrypts the error covariance that the filter thinks the estimated error has.
 - Process noise covariance (Q) and measurement noise covaraince (R) can change each time step or measurement in reality, but we assume constant here.